The Proposed Tennessee Resolutions of 2012

 Learn from the heroic Rev. Dr. Martin Luther King, who practiced non-violent civil disobedience of unjust State “laws” which enforced segregation.
 Withdraw your concurrence to usurpations.

 1 Rush’s show of Feb 24, 2011.
 When Rush speaks on the Constitution, beware!
-But when he speaks on other matters, he can be brilliant.
+He doesn’t know what he is talking about.
 And Gingrich, who is supposed to be an intellectual & an expert, showed he is profoundly ignorant of our Founding Principles.

 2 Art.
 I creates the Legislative Branch & enumerates its powers.
 Art.
 II creates the Executive Branch & enumerates its powers.
 Art.
 III creates the Judicial Branch & enumerates its powers.

 3 You may object, “But Art.
 II, Sec.
 3 says the President “shall take Care that the Laws be faithfully executed!”
 And I would remind you that an unconstitutional “law” is no law at all – it is “a mere usurpation and deserves to be treated as such” – it is “VOID” & “not valid“.